Backwards to Britain: Imagery

-As numerous images in Backwards to Britain imply, such as the juxtaposition of Scott with James Watt or the description of modern gas taps in ancient castles, Verne was especially interested in emphasizing Scotland's evocative combination of an legendary past and an intriguingly modern, scientifically innovative present.
+As numerous images in Backwards to Britain imply, such as the juxtaposition of Scott with James Watt or the description of modern gas taps in ancient castles, Verne was especially interested in emphasizing Scotland's evocative combination of a legendary past and an intriguingly modern, scientifically innovative present.
 In Verne's novels, Scotland is depicted a land of utopian possibilities, as is suggested by his fictional underground city New Aberfoyle in The Black Indies or the dreams of an ideal Scottish island settlement imagined in The Children of Captain Grant.

 The idea of moving backwards, as reflected in both the French and the English published titles, is a central motif in the novel.
 Verne continued to explore it throughout the novels published during his lifetime, collectively known as the Voyages Extraordinaires.
 In these novels, progress is often characterized not merely as going forward into the future but also as revisiting and gaining a better understanding of the past and present.